tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 he angrily kicked it out of the nest.
 Now it happened that Jenny Skunk was just underneath.
 Down fell that hard china egg squarely on Jenny Skunk's head.
 For just a minute Jenny saw stars.
 At least, she thought she did.
-Then she saw the egg, and knew that Unc' Billy had knocked it down, and that it was this that had hit her.
+Then she saw the egg, and knew that Uncle Billy had knocked it down, and that it was this that had hit her.
 Jenny was sore at heart because she had found no eggs, and now she had a bump on the head that also was sore.
 Jenny Skunk lost her temper, a thing she rarely does.